How engineers can help prevent catastrophic flooding

 SuDS inspire the prevention of catastrophic flooding by building off of nature’s learnings over thousands of millennia, rather than just humankind’s over the last few centuries.
 In fact, I mentioned the word “infiltration” which is a word very relevant to the concept of flooding.
 As humans build infrastructure, we often do so with impermeable surfaces.
 We build roads with non-porous concrete, we create structures with bricks and stones – and we often do so in areas like floodplains that otherwise serve as nature’s natural flood prevention zone.

-Sustainable drainage systems prevent catastrophic flooding through:
+So, in summary, sustainable drainage systems prevent catastrophic flooding through:

 Proper engineering, hydraulic modeling, and sustainable drainage design are all vital components to preventing flooding.
 For a given site, say a housing development, an engineer might utilize InfoDrainage to model a deluge, generate a flood map, and ensure the proper placement of storm drains or catchment basins, even designing those systems in the platform in conjunction with their civil design tool.
 Additionally, as the site is managed and constructed, a general contractor or land owner might use the tool to determine ponding or channeling issues and address them effectively.